Diary of Garth Edward Sommerville Clabburn - 1942-1944 - Part 5

 Malta of all places, & that

-Pete Ewing is flying a mosquito in
+Peter Ewing is flying a Mosquito. in

 England.
 Also that John Landen